k9mail/k9mail-docs/docs/accounts/add.md

 name or IP must be accessible from any network from which you may want to send mail, whether your cellular carrier's WAN or a private LAN via Wi-Fi.
 See below for more details if you have trouble.

-**Security type**: This specifies the cryptographic protocol that should be used when connecting to your SMTP server.
+**Security**: This specifies the cryptographic protocol that should be used when connecting to your SMTP server.
 Available options are:

 * None: This doesn't use any transport security at all.